LiamForsyth/eggshell/README.md

 If you don't wish to use the Grunt Task Runner to setup files and folders then please skip to the **Manual Installation** section.

-1. Make sure you have Node installed on your system - instructions can be found on their [official website](http://nodejs.org)
+1. Make sure you have Node and Grunt installed on your system - instructions can be found on their respective sites: [Node](http://nodejs.org) and [Grunt](http://gruntjs.com/getting-started)
-2. Install Grunt - instructions can be found on their [official website](http://gruntjs.com/getting-started)
-3. Within your project directory run: ```npm install```
+2. Within your project directory run: ```npm install```
-4. Once this has successfully completed run: ```grunt``` This will run several task including adding the app to Perch.
+3. Once this has successfully completed run: ```grunt``` This will run several task including adding the app to Perch.
-5. Now login or setup Perch and you will see the new app 'Theme' is selectable.
+4. Now login or setup Perch and you will see the new app 'Theme' is selectable.

 ## Manual Installation
 1. Move the `eggshell` folder to `perch/addons/apps`
 2. Add `eggshell` to the app list array within `perch/config/apps.php`.
 For more information on installing Perch Apps visit the [official documentation](https://docs.grabaperch.com/docs/installing-perch/installing-apps/)
 3. Copy the `eggshell/templates/eggshell` folder to the `perch/templates` folder.
 4. We have several files that require to have writable permissions so that Perch can write variables as well as compile scss files.
 Make sure that `lib/css`, `lib/scss` and `lib/scss/perch/` folders and contents are writable.
+5. Now login or setup Perch and you will see the new app 'Theme' is selectable.

 ## Usage
 Provided is an example set of scss and css files to showcase the capabilities.
 Each section has the path of an example file